kaustubhmali02/K8s-Cluster-Terraform-Ansbile/README.md

 Created, configured an aws infrastructure using terraform and ansible.
-Used docker to containerized the web-application using CDCI pipepine with jenkins.
+Used docker to containerize the web-application using CDCI pipeline with Jenkins.

 # Installations: